A Family Tradition

 Today, at one time or another, the third, fourth, and fifth generations of the Chiles Family can be found planting, pruning, picking, or otherwise providing fresh produce to Central Virginia and beyond.
 When you visit, be sure to say hello.

-All three of our orchards are on the Monticello Artisan Trail.
-Whether you’re an out-of-town visitor or a local looking for activities recommendations, “the Artisan Trail Network will help you navigate a unique adventure.
-We invite you to explore the byways & back roads, visiting craft artisan studios, agri-artisan gardens & farms, wineries & breweries, galleries & craft venues, local businesses & eclectic shops, and historical & cultural points of interest.”
+Whether you’re an out-of-town visitor or a local looking for activities recommendations, the Artisan Trail Network will help you navigate a unique adventure: exploring the byways & back roads, visiting craft artisan studios, agri-artisan gardens & farms, wineries & breweries, galleries & craft venues, local businesses & eclectic shops, and historical & cultural points of interest.